What is CBD Anyway?

 CBD Shows Promise to Have a Wide Range of Benefits

 Although CBD and THC act on different pathways of the body, they seem to share many of the same medical benefits.
-According to a 2013 review published in the British Journal of Clinical Pharmacology, studies are showing CBD to potentially have the following properties:
+According to a 2013 review published in the British Journal of Clinical Pharmacology, studies are showing CBD to potentially have a positive effect on a wide range of health conditions.

 CBD And How It Heals: The Endocannabinoid System